swittk/ezmedicationinput/README.md

 - `allowHouseholdVolumeUnits`: defaults to `true`; set to `false` to ignore teaspoon/tablespoon units during parsing and suggestions.
 - Custom `routeMap`, `unitMap`, `freqMap`, and `whenMap` let you augment the built-in dictionaries without mutating them.
+- `siteCodeSelections` override automatic site resolution for matching phrases or ranges so user-picked suggestions stick when re-parsing a sig.

 ### Next due dose generation